elixir-lang/elixir/lib/elixir/pages/anti-patterns/what-anti-patterns.md

 # What are anti-patterns?

 Anti-patterns describe common mistakes or indicators of potential problems in code.
-They are also known by the term "code smells".
+They are also known as "code smells".

 The goal of these guides is to document known anti-patterns found in Elixir software and teach developers how to identify and correct them.
 If an existing piece of code